Sophrosyne – Temperance – Healthy in Mind – Healthy in Body

 Words better understood by experiencing them rather than speaking them.

-Sophrosyne is one such a word, an ancient Greek word, used by the Greek philosopher Plato in his dialogue Charmides, where Socrates, debates the meaning of the word.
+Sophrosyne (temperance) is one such a word, an ancient Greek word, used by the Greek philosopher Plato in his dialogue Charmides, where Socrates, debates the meaning of the word.

 Sophrosyne derives from the word sophron, being sound of mind, prudent.